 The Tea Club

-The Tea Club based in Ridley House, has been a fixture at King Edwards on a Tuesday afternoon for
+The Tea Club takes place in Ridley House, and has been a fixture at King Edward's on a Tuesday afternoon for

 several years now and has been running for the entirety of its duration and Mrs Harman is immensely pleased with its success.

 "The Tea Club began as a club for everyone to get together each week and drink tea and we certainly do a lot of that!
 However, it is also a place to relax and chat with friends.

 There were the two aims of the club - to introduce more people to the wonderful world of tea drinking and to

 provide a place for people to unwind and has been shaped by the people who attend.
 With the club being supervised by the chaplain, it was not uncommon for people to discuss beliefs and serious social issues.
 However, it was, and still is, full of laughter and we have seen a huge range of people participate over the years.

 The Tea Club also goes out of its way to find new ways to drink tea.
 We have tried many things over the years: Tibetan butter tea, bubble tea, and most recently 'cheese tea'.
 I cannot say I would ever have them again, but I am certainly glad that I tried them.